sealionking/drupal_module_og-sm/og_sm_taxonomy/README.md

 * Select only from terms within the Site when creating content.
 * A token provider for terms within a Site (used for path aliases).
 Only available when the **og_sm_path module** is enabled.
-* A Organic Groups context handler to get the context by the Sites a taxonomy term belongs to.
+* An Organic Groups context handler to get the context by the Sites a taxonomy term belongs to.

 > **NOTE** : vocabulary terms will be automatically filtered to only those